Period Poverty

 Breaking the cycle of Period Poverty

-At Aldi, we believe that access to period products is a basic right, not a privilege.
-That’s why from March 2025, we’ll be providing free pads and tampons in our stores and office toilets.
-Customers and colleagues will be able to take what they need, when they need it—no questions asked.
+For the past year, ALDI has been on a mission to tackle period poverty head-on, as we believe that access to period products is a basic right, not a privilege.
+That’s why, since March 2025, we’ve been providing free pads and tampons in our store and office toilets.
+Customers and colleagues are able to take what they need, when they need it—no questions asked.

 Why Access to Period Products Matters